Mizoram University: Centre for study on disability

 The centre for the study on disability is the first of its kind in the country which was inaugurated by Mizoram CM Pu Lalthanhawla in 2018.
-It joint initiative of the National Institute for Locomotor Disabilities, Calcutta and the department of social work, Mizoram University.
+A joint initiative of the National Institute for Locomotor Disabilities, Calcutta and the department of social work, Mizoram University.

 Incubation Centre

 The incubation centres are the first of its kind to be hosted by a central university in the eastern region which will cater to the needs of people having novel ideas and provide them facilities to work with their ideas for startups.
 The Management Department of Mizoram University supports the Incubation Centre.
 Mizoram Kailawn, a platform to promote entrepreneurship in Mizoram is one of the outcomes of the Incubation Centre.

 Women's study center

 Constituent college

 Pachhunga University College is the only constituent college of the university.
 It is located toward the hub of Aizawl, at College Veng.
 It was established on 15 August 1958.
 It had been the constituent college of NEHU, and with the establishment of Mizoram University, the legal administration was automatically handed over to the new university.
-The college offers 19 subjects - 11 arts, seven science and one commerce.
+The college offers 19 subjects – 11 arts, seven science and one commerce.
 Annual enrolment of students averages 1280.
 There are 86 permanent teaching faculty.